|A Petition on Behalf of a Regulator of Orange County, North Carolina,

 Henry Pennington Daniel Rees Jun

-By the way, the story has a happy ending for John Fruit; he was pardoned and lived until 1824.
+John Fruit was pardoned and lived until 1824.

 |Allen House, built about 1782, Alamance Battleground State